 - Optically isolated digital inputs (opto-inputs).
 These can be used to monitor the status of associated plant. - Output relays.
 These can be used for purposes such as initiating the tripping of circuit breakers, providing alarm signals, etc.. - Programmable LEDs.
 The number and colour of the programmable LEDs varies according to the particular product being applied. - Function keys and associated LED indications.
 These are not provided on all products, but where they are, each function key has an associated tri-colour LED. - IEC 61850 GOOSE inputs and outputs.
-These are only provided on products that have been specified for connection to an IEC61850 system, and the details of the GOOSE are presented in the documentation on IEC61850. - InterMiCOM inputs and outputs.
-These are not used by all products.
-If your product is equipped with an InterMiCOM feature, you will find details of allocation and configuration in the chapter dedicated to the InterMiCOM function.
+These are only provided on products that have been specified for connection to an IEC61850 system, and the details of the GOOSE are presented in the documentation on IEC61850.

-19.3 SCHEME LOGIC
+15.3 SCHEME LOGIC